What causes a lateral pelvic tilt and how do you fix it?

 Then I took Myokinematic Restoration from the Postural Restoration Institute and discovered the truth about lateral pelvic tilts.

-The typical asymmetrical position consists of a left side of the pelvis rotated forward compared to the right side (in PRI terms, a left AIC pattern).
+The typical asymmetrical position consists of a left side of the pelvis rotated forward compared to the right side (in Postural Restoration terms, a left AIC pattern).
+The larger right diaphragm pulls the lumbar spine and sacrum to the right and that’s where we end up stuck, with a pelvis and ribcage that is oriented to the right.

-The “tight” muscle that is holding your pelvis in a tilted position (quite often your right or left quadratus lumborum) did not just one day decide to get tight.
+The “tight” muscle that is identified as holding your pelvis in a tilted position (quite often your right or left quadratus lumborum and psoas) did not just one day decide to get tight.

-Muscles do not tighten independent of the rest of the body.
+Muscles do not tighten independent of the rest of the body and certainly not independently of respiration.

-While it is a local muscle (such as a right QL) that is holding the pelvis in a tilted position, that local muscle was forced into that situation by the asymmetric resting position of the pelvis.
-The QL is more a victim than perpetrator.
+While it is local musculature (such as a left psoas or right QL) that holds the pelvis in a tilted position, that musculature was forced into that situation by the asymmetric resting position of the pelvis that itself was influenced by the respiratory induced pull of the right diaphragm.
+The QL and psoas are more victims than perpetrators.

 As an example, let’s examine the right QL, the position it can be forced into, and it’s role in a pelvic tilt.